 General comments:

-This section relates to opening and annual submission of information for groups.
+This section relates to annual submission of information for groups.

-All ring–fenced funds and matching portfolios sholud be identified regardless if they are material for the purposes of submission of information.
+All ring–fenced funds and matching portfolios should be identified regardless of whether they are material for the purposes of submission of information.

 In the first table all ring–fenced funds and matching adjustments portfolios shall be reported.
-In case a ring–fenced fund has a matching portfolio not covering the full RFF three funds have to be identified, one for the RFF, other for the MAP inside the RFF and other for the remaining part of the fund (vice–versa for the situations where a MAP has a RFF).
+In case a ring–fenced fund has a matching portfolio not covering the full RFF three funds have to be identified, one for the RFF, other for the MAP inside the RFF and other for the remaining part of the fund (vice–versa for the situations where a MAP has an RFF).

 In the second table the relations between the funds as explained in previous paragraph are explained.
 Only the funds with such relations shall be reported in the second table.